Philadelphia Police: Woman Shot, Killed After Possibly Thrown From Car In Frankford

-PHILADELPHIA (CBS) – Police are searching for eyewitnesses and surveillance video after finding a woman’s mangled body laying on the sidewalk and street in Philadelphia’s Frankford neighborhood on Friday morning.
+PHILADELPHIA (CBS) – Police are searching for eyewitnesses and surveillance video after finding a woman’s mangled body sprawled on the sidewalk and street in Philadelphia’s Frankford neighborhood on Friday morning.
 Investigators are trying to figure out how she got there.

 Police were called to the disturbing scene near Penn and Dyre Streets, around 5 a.m., after a woman was reportedly pushed out of a car and shot.